 Q: What’s your favorite thing about living in the sunshine state?

 A: My favorite is the weather.
 I love not having to dress the kids in a million layers or worrying about shoveling snow.
-I love just knowing we can get outside and really enjoy the outdoors pretty much any time of year and that’s something I don’t take for granted down here.
+I love just knowing we can get outside and enjoy the outdoors pretty much any time of year, which I don’t take for granted down here.

 Q: How did you get started with your blog and Instagram?